suncoast-devs/handbook/lessons/misc-quick-reference/css-properties.md

 There are
 [many CSS properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference)
 you can use to affect the style of your page.
-In practice we find this list of CSS properties the most common and useful.
+In practice, we find this list of CSS properties the most common and useful.

-If you click any property's you will see the
+If you click any property, you will see the
 [MDN documentation](https://developer.mozilla.org) and demonstrations for each.

 ---